-Businesses that want to quantify their efficiency may consider the use of time management software as they look to audit how their workers are spending their days and how long tasks are taking to be completed.
+Businesses that want to boost time management may consider the use of time management software as they look to audit how their workers are spending their days and how long tasks are taking to be completed.
 Whether it’s to measure success or determine flaws, it’s unquestionably helpful to collate data that reveals a true picture.

-While business tools, such as those offered by TallyPro, have a role to play in illustrating patterns – whether they be positive or negative – it is for the company itself to work out how they should then act.
+While business tools, such as TallyPro’s time tracking software, have a role to play in illustrating patterns – whether they be positive or negative – it is for the company itself to work out how they should then act.
 Should there be a problem, will a boss reach for the benevolent carrot, or do they go straight for the trusty old stick?
 How can leaders reward those that are found to be most productive?
+Read More

 Posted by Kate Fairhurst on 06.03.2017

-Invoicing is a vital part of business, but the payment process can be a challenge.
+Invoicing is a vital part of business, but easy invoicing seems like a myth.
 If you don’t get paid, you won’t be a success.
 Spend too long creating or chasing up invoices and you’re wasting valuable time.